AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart.md

 For best performance, use the following guidelines to manage cart limits for Adobe Commerce and Magento Open Source:

-- For versions 2.3.x - 2.4.2, only allow a maximum of 100 products in a cart.
+- For versions 2.3.x - 2.4.2, allow a maximum of 100 products in a cart.
 - For versions 2.4.3 and later, enhancement to sales rules capabilities increased the cart maximum to 750.